phstc/phstc.github.com/_posts/2011-07-04-restful-how-to-use-post-for-asynchronous-operations.md

 The Asynchronous POST will be used on this example to create an invitation to a friend.
 Typically used on social networks.
 This operation must be async, users can't wait for the operation to complete.

-The are many ways to do async operations that fit in our case, for example using [Resque](https://github.com/blog/542-introducing-resque) and [JMS](http://en.wikipedia.org/wiki/Java_Message_Service) etc. These tools will not be covered on this post.
+The are many ways to use async operations that fit in our case, for example using [Resque](https://github.com/blog/542-introducing-resque) and [JMS](http://en.wikipedia.org/wiki/Java_Message_Service) etc. These tools will not be covered on this post.

 Mapping resources and operations in RESTful is done by using nouns as resources and verbs (HTTP) as operations, similar to the technique used in OOP mapping.

 Although RESTful hasn't an official standard for HTTP verbs into operations.
-We will follow the convention bellow to operate resources.
+We will follow the convention below to operate the resources.

 * Create = POST
 * Retrieve = GET